c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 GenPipes Executable
 --------------------
-The GenPipes framework can be used to perform various genomic analyses corresponding to the available pipelines.
+The GenPipes framework can be used to perform various genomic analyses corresponding to the :ref:`available pipelines<docs_available_pipelines>`.
 GenPipes is a command line tool.
 The underlying object-oriented framework is developed in Python.
 It simplifies the development of new features and its adaptation to new systems; new workflows can be created by implementing a Pipeline object that inherits features and steps from other existing Pipeline objects.

 Similarly, deploying GenPipes on a new system may only require the development of the corresponding Scheduler object along with specific :ref:`configuration files<docs_config_ini_file>`.
 GenPipes’ command execution details have been implemented using a shared library system, which allows the modification of tasks by simply adjusting input parameters.
 This simplifies code maintenance and makes changes in software versions consistent across all pipelines.